vuelaendron/vuela/docs/en/about_vuela.md

 [Vimeo](https://vimeo.com/user67511666)

-You can connect with us through our forum: http://foro.vuela.cc/ or sending an email to vuelaendron@gmail.com
+You can connect with us by sending an email to vuelaendron@gmail.com

-And you can find out how to build your own OVLI with our [assembly guide](https://vuelaendron.github.io/vuela/guia).

 ### Contributing